ali-raheem/game_of_life/README.md

 ## Performance

 Slowest part of the code is (of course) printing to the Serial output.
-Using buffered print and printing shorter strings halves render time.
-Check out the `print_buffer` branch to see this.
+Using a short string for living and dead states is the biggest perforamnce improvement I've seen so far.
+Even better than buffering the print (which probably happens anyways).

 Other speed ups like unrolling the inner loop, amortizing the sum into coloums, using the buffer as an `unsigned long[]` to copy up to 4bytes a time don't seem particularly useful.
 Probably because `avr-gcc` is smarter than me.

+## Memory usage